 Equipping Australia’s future generations with STEM skills may be a tough task without the right number of educators.
 A report by Australia's Chief Scientist, Alan Finkel, found the number of students choosing to study science fell from 55 per cent in 2002 to 51 per cent in 2013.
 Maths enrolments dropped from 54 per cent in 1992 to 36 per cent in 2012.

-Teacher numbers have declined along with the enrolments, says Dr Patricia McLaughlin from RMIT’s College of Science, Engineering and Health.
+Teacher numbers have declined along with the enrolments, says Dr Patricia McLaughlin from RMIT’s STEM College.

 “Subjects like design technology have crept into the curriculum and these subjects have traditionally formed part of bigger subjects such as maths, computers or information technology and we've never really invested in them other than a sort of base level compulsory and understanding,” she said.

 “A really good example is maths.
 We have allowed students to finish high school without even doing maths subjects.
 As a result, the number of teachers available who can teach theses skills in our schools has plummeted in line with the number of students choosing to study these subjects.

 “We are starting to reintroduce these subjects and say things like ‘All children should be doing coding in primary school’, but we clearly don’t have the depth of teaching skill.
 Much of the work I oversee is around not only upskilling young people especially girls and under-represented groups, but also upskilling the teachers, because many teachers themselves don't have these skills to teach, let alone hope that our children will learn from them.”

 To drive change, the Federal Government is considering a plan to ensure every high school employs science and maths teachers who have studied those subjects at a university level.
 In 2013, data showed one in five Year 7 to 10 general science teachers had not completed a year of university study in that area.